-Not only is seaweed very abundant in the ocean, scientists have discovered that Nori (a Japanese seaweed) can help our cats fight joint pain.
+Not only is seaweed very abundant in the ocean, but scientists have also discovered that Nori (a Japanese seaweed) can help our cats fight joint pain.
 Nori is a strong provider of sterols and chlorophyll, which helps pets regulate metabolism.
 New studies are showing that it may even help fight cancer.

 We know how much our cats love their sisal toys, but did you know that there are toys made of seagrass that are just as fun?
 New scratching posts feature this unusual material because it lasts longer than other materials and cats prefer the feel of seagrass on their paws – probably because it reminds them of their cousins in Greece fishing from rocks in remote villages.